Legal Framework for Capitalisation of Earnings in Valuation

 - Purchase or sale of the Business.

-- Taxation purposes.
+- Taxation purposes; and

 There is a sizeable market for buying or selling a cafe or restaurants.